Quantum Visual Fields with Neural Amplitude Encoding: Application: Image Inpainting

 QIREN~\cite{zhao2024quantum} and 3D-QAE~\cite{rathi20233d} are constrained by their reliance on fixed latent representations or rigid interpolation mechanisms, thereby being incapable of reconstructing complete, coherent outputs from partial or corrupted inputs.
 QVF addresses such limitations by conditioning the quantum circuit topology on both the query point and a dynamic latent space, enabling applications such as image inpainting.
 Given images with occluded or corrupted pixels, the circuit identifies a vector in the latent space that minimises the discrepancy between the predicted multi-dimensional properties learned by the quantum circuit and the observed noisy values.
 The optimised latent vector conditioning the quantum circuit enables recovery of missing field properties.
 Empirically, we masked out half of the image pixels and reconstructed the complete images via the protocol.
 Representative results of image inpainting with QVF pre-trained on $50$ images are visualised in Fig.~\ref{Images}, demonstrating that QVF can deliver promising performance and accurately recover images even under such extreme sparsity, positioning QVF as a promising quantum circuit architecture for these tasks.
-QVF can also enable learning of larger image priors in future.